Does this ADHD chaos sound like you?

 • You get stuck in patterns of procrastination and/or avoidance that lead to more chaos and stress

-Talk with an ADHD therapist in Boulder who gets it
+Talk with an ADHD therapist in Boulder who “gets it”

 Having ADHD can feel like trying to navigate a complex maze without the map that everyone else seems to have.
 You’ve probably already tried all the planners, apps, and productivity hacks, only to end up feeling more defeated when they don’t work the way social media said they should.